wallacefreitas/mortgage-calculator/README.md

 ## 🚀 Mortgage Calculator App

-This project was build using React (Vite), ShadcnUI, Node.js, Express, Cypress and Vitest
+This project was build using React (Vite), TailwindCSS, ShadcnUI, Node.js, Express, Cypress and Vitest

 Below I explained a little of patterns: